levlaz/100-days-of-code/r1-log.md

 ### R1D5 5/9/2020
 I spent the day working on the [form project](https://levlaz.org/portfolio/form/) from freeCodeCamp.
 There are so many [HTML form input types](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input) that I didn't know about.
 I got stuck trying to add a validation message without Javascript.
 I'll revisit this in the future.
 I learned that the reason why my mobile responsive stuff wasn't working was due to me not including the [viewport meta tag](https://developer.mozilla.org/en-US/docs/Mozilla/Mobile/Viewport_meta_tag).
 I think I've taken it for granted that this appears to be built in to a lot of the frameworks that I've used.

+### R1D6 5/10/2020
+I finished the [product landing page project](https://levlaz.org/portfolio/landing_page/) from freeCodeCamp.
+In this project I played around with some basic colors and limited myself to 1990s style web colors.
+It looks a bit cheesy, but I had a lot of fun with this one.
+I was able to use CSS grid and flexbox together in this one and it is finally starting to click a little bit.